Fireblend/miyooguide/docs/FAQ.md

 However, it's also common to find them as patch files (such as the ones you can download from [romhacking.net](https://www.romhacking.net/), with extensions such as `.ups`, `.ips`, etc). **These files need to be combined with a "clean ROM" in order to produce the modified ROM**, using a tool like [romhacking.net's online patcher](https://www.romhacking.net/patch/).
 Just provide the base ROM as well as the patch file, download the result and you're good to go!

 ## Tidying Up CD games (PSX, Sega CD, PCE-CD)
-If all your CD-ROM games come from the Tiny Best Set, then you’ll notice there’s usually only one `.ch`d file per game in the `PS`, `SEGACD` and `PCECD` directories.
+If all your CD-ROM games come from Done Set, then you’ll notice there’s usually only one `.chd` file per game in the `PS` and `PCECD` directories.
 This may not be the case if you end up acquiring new ROMs, which tend to come in multiple files; one `.cue` and one or several `.bin` files.
 It’s strongly recommended to turn these files into one single .chd file, first of all because it’s tidier that way, and secondly these files are compressed and will use much less space than keeping the games as multiple files.
 To do so, you can use [CHDMAN](https://wiki.recalbox.com/en/tutorials/utilities/rom-conversion/chdman).
 Instructions in the link.

 ## Adding Onion Themes
 Add themes to your Onion installation by downloading them off of [the official theme repository](https://github.com/OnionUI/Themes), extracting them and placing them on the `Themes` directory in your SD Card's root, then going to `Apps` > `Theme Switcher` in Onion.
 More details at the repository link.